 - have agreed a review topic with the relevant Cochrane Review Group before submitting an application;

-- prepare a Cochrane Review during the tenure of the Award , the timeline for review completion will be agreed by the Awardee and the SACC team, and Cochrane review Group;
+- prepare a Cochrane Review during the tenure of the Award - the timeline will be agreed by the awardee, the Cochrane SA team and Cochrane Review Group;

-- implement a dissemination strategy for the completed review after publication.
+- implement a dissemination strategy for the published review.

-- Cost of up to two face-to-face meetings of up to 10 days duration for the awardee and his/her mentee
+- the costs of up to two face-to-face meetings of up to 10 days duration for the awardee and his/her mentee; and,

-- A period of stay of up to one month at the SACC, or another appropriate site for dedicated work time on the review
+- The cost of travel, subsistence, visa (if needed) and accommodation for a period of up to one month at Cochrane SA, or another appropriate site for dedicated work time on the review.

-The Awardee is expected to ensure that he/she has medical insurance cover for any of the travel that is undertaken related to the award.
+The awardee is expected to ensure that he/she has medical insurance cover for any travel undertaken related to the award.

 The application must include the following documentation:

-- full curriculum vitae (with three references) and clearly outline work already done on systematic reviews, including experience with quantitative data
+- full curriculum vitae (with three references) and a clear outline of work already done on systematic reviews, including experience with quantitative data;

-- motivation letter of how the applicant would benefit from the award
+- a motivation letter indicating how the applicant would benefit from the award;

-- description of a dissemination strategy for the completed review after publication (include consideration of stakeholders and methods for dissemination)
+- a description of a dissemination strategy for the published review (including potential stakeholders and dissemination methods);

-- suggested topic for review, with up to 500 words explaining the relevance to resource limited communities and the potential impact of the results
+- a summary of a suggested review topic- up to 500 words explaining the relevance to resource-limited communities and the potential impact;

-- confirmation from the relevant Cochrane Review Group that the topic has been agreed
+- confirmation from the relevant Cochrane Review Group that the topic has been accepted;

-- confirmation that the applicant has identified a suitable named mentee
+- confirmation that the applicant has identified a suitable mentee; and,

 - a signed statement from the applicant’s head of department or manager, that they are aware of this application and agree to release the applicant to work on this review during the course of the year.